You are here

-The ConnectED Library Challenge is a way for communities throughout the country to create or strengthen partnerships so that every child enrolled in school can receive a library card.
-The initiative calls upon library directors to work with their mayors, school leaders, and school librarians, to provide wider access to the learning resources and books of America’s libraries.
-The initiative calls upon library directors to work with their mayors, county executives, school leaders, and school librarians, to provide wider access to the learning resources and books of America’s libraries.
+The ConnectED Library Challenge is a way for communities throughout the country to create or strengthen partnerships so that every child enrolled in school can receive a library card and have access to the books and learning resources of America’s public libraries.
+The initiative calls upon library directors to work with their mayors or county executives, school leaders, and school librarians.

-In addition to partnerships that improve library card access, participating libraries will also commit to:
+In addition to partnerships that improve library card access, participating libraries also commit to:

 - Support student learning through programming that develops language, reading, and critical thinking

 - Provide digital resources, such as eBooks and online collections of traditional media

 - Provide broadband connectivity and wireless access within library facilities